cabbi/jsonize/README.md

 }
 ```

 The **Clonable** interface is more compact, you only have to define fields of your object.
-An advantage of defining fields is that you can define optional default values which will not be set into the final json representation in order to save space.<br>
+An advantage of defining fields is that you can define optional default values which will not be set into the final JSON representation in order to save space.<br>
 Since it has to set object variables after creation you might not define them as 'final'.
 In case of 'final' members you can call the class constructor using the 'json' parameter within the 'create' method.<br>
 The **Clonable** interface has the 'before' and 'after' encoding and decoding events you can override to customize as you wish.<br>